wuxb45/wormhole/README.md

       }
     }
     ...
+    struct kref kref = ...
     u64 val;
-    wormhole_inplace(ref, key, inplace_getu64, &val);
+    wormhole_inp(ref, &kref, inplace_getu64, &val);

 ### Iterator
-The `wormhole_iter_{seek,peek,skip,next,inplace}` functions provide range-search functionalities.
+The `wormhole_iter_{seek,peek,skip,next,inp}` functions provide range-search functionalities.
 If the search key does not exist, the `seek` operation will put the cursor on the item that is greater than the search-key.
-`next` will return the item under the current cursor and move the cursor forward. `peek` is similar but does not move the cursor.
+`next` will return the item under the current cursor and move the cursor forward.
+`peek` is similar but does not move the cursor.
 For example, with keys `{1,3,5}`, `seek(2); r = next()` will see `r == 3`.

 Currently Wormhole does not provide `seek_for_less_equal()` and `prev()` for backward scanning.
 This feature will be added in the future.

 # Memory management

-Wormhole manages all the key-value data internally and only copies to or from a user-supplied buffer (a `struct kv` object).
+By default, Wormhole manages all the key-value data internally and only copies to or from a user-supplied buffer (a `struct kv` object).
 This draws a clear boundary in the memory space between the index structure and its users.
-After a call to any of the index operations, the caller can immediately free the buffer holding the key or the key-value data.
+After a call to any of the index operations, the caller can immediately free the buffer holding the key-reference or the key-value data.
-This also allows users to use stack-allocated `struct kv` objects to interact with Wormhole.
+This also allows users to use stack-allocated variables to interact with Wormhole.

-The memory allocator for the internal key-value data can be customized when the index is created/initialized (see `wormhole_create`).
+The memory manager of the internal key-value objects can be customized when creating a new Wormhole (see `wormhole_create`).
-The allocator will _only_ be used for allocating the internal key-value data (the `struct kv` objects), but not the other objects in Wormhole, such as hash table and tree nodes.
+The customization will _only_ affect the internal `struct kv` objects.
+Actually, the memory manager can be configured to directly use the caller's `struct kv` object and store it in Wormhole.
+This `struct kvmap_mm` structure shows how to do this:

+    const struct kvmap_mm kvmap_mm_ualloc {
+      .in = kvmap_mm_in_noop, // in wormhole_set(), store caller's kv in wh
+      .out = kvmap_mm_out_dup, // but still make a copy in wormhole_get()
+      .free = kvmap_mm_free_free, // call free() for delete/update
+    };
+    ...
+    struct wormhole * wh = wormhole_create(&kvmap_mm_ualloc);

+Each of the in/out/free functions can be freely customized.
+A few `kvmap_mm_*` functions are already provided for common scenarios.

 ## Hugepages
 Wormhole uses hugepages when available.
 To reserve some hugepages in Linux (10000 * 2MB):